Dealey Plaza: John F. Kennedy assassination

 Today, the plaza is typically visited daily by tourists.
 The Sixth Floor Museum now occupies the top two floors of the seven-story former Book Depository.
 Since 1989, more than six million people have visited the museum.

-The National Park Service designated Dealey Plaza a National Historic Landmark District on November 22, 1993, the 30th anniversary of JFK assassination, roughly encompassing the area between Pacific Avenue, Market and Jackson Streets and the former railroad tracks.
+The National Park Service designated Dealey Plaza a National Historic Landmark District on November 22, 1993, the 30th anniversary of the JFK assassination, roughly encompassing the area between Pacific Avenue, Market and Jackson streets and the former railroad tracks.
 Therefore, nothing of significance has been torn down or rebuilt in the immediate area.
-(A small plaque commemorating the assassination is located in the plaza.)
+A small plaque commemorating the assassination is located in the plaza.

-Visitors to Dealey Plaza today will see street lights and street signs that were in use in 1963, though some have been moved to different locations and others removed entirely.
+Visitors to Dealey Plaza today will see street lights and street signs that were in use in 1963.
+Some have been moved to different locations and others removed entirely.
 Buildings immediately surrounding the plaza have not been changed since 1963, presenting a stark contrast to the ultra-modern Dallas skyline that rises behind it.

-Over more than half-a-century, Elm Street has been resurfaced several times; street lane stripes have been relocated; sidewalk lamp posts have been moved and added; trees, bushes and hedges have grown; and some traffic sign locations have been changed, relocated or removed.
-On November 22, 2003, the 40th anniversary of JFK assassination, the city of Dallas approved construction project plans to restore Dealey Plaza to its exact appearance on November 22, 1963.
-The first phase of the restoration, which spent $700,000 for repair work and plumbing along Houston Streets, was completed on November 22, 2008, the 45th anniversary of JFK assassination.
+Over more than half-a-century, Elm Street has been resurfaced several times, street lane stripes have been relocated, and sidewalk lamp posts have been moved and added.
+Trees, bushes and hedges have grown, and some traffic sign locations have been changed, relocated or removed.
+On November 22, 2003, the 40th anniversary of the assassination, the city of Dallas approved construction project plans to restore Dealey Plaza to its exact appearance on November 22, 1963.
+The first phase of the restoration, which cost $700,000 for repair work and plumbing along Houston Streets, was completed on November 22, 2008, the 45th anniversary.

 Grassy knoll

 The grassy knoll is a small, sloping hill inside the plaza that became of interest following the assassination of United States President John F. Kennedy.
-The knoll was above Kennedy and to his right (west and north) during the assassination on November 22, 1963.
+The knoll was above Kennedy and to his right (west and north).

 This north grassy knoll is adjacent to the former Texas School Book Depository building along the Elm Street abutment side street to the northeast, Elm Street, and a sidewalk to the south, a parking lot to the north and east and a railroad bridge atop the triple underpass convergence of Commerce, Main and Elm streets to the west.